aws/aws-cdk/packages/@aws-cdk/aws-elasticloadbalancingv2/README.md

 `priority` is a required field when you add targets with conditions.
 The lowest number wins.

+The `pathPattern` condition can both be a single string and an array of strings to allow for multiple paths to have the same target.

 Every listener must have at least one target without conditions.